Need help now?

 Communication related to mental health needs to be dynamic, multidirectional, research-informed, and accessible for all internal and external stakeholders.
 Given the potential for misinformation and misunderstanding in this area, evidence-informed, common messaging is needed, and stakeholders need a clear path towards high-quality, made-in-Ontario resources that align with the strategy and board action plans.
 The strategy prioritizes the development and expansion of a variety of communication platforms designed to reach intended audiences with key messages and supports.

-Expected outcomes of the 2022-2025 strategy
+Expected outcomes of the 2025-26 strategy

-The vision for the current School Mental Health and Addictions Strategy is that by 2025 every student will have access to differentiated and responsive, evidence-informed mental health promotion, prevention and intervention services at school.
+The vision for the current School Mental Health and Addictions Strategy is that every student will have access to differentiated and responsive, evidence-informed mental health promotion, prevention and intervention services at school.
 To achieve this goal: `

 Each year, an action plan will be developed with a primary goal of incrementally moving towards this vision

-2023-2024 action plan
+2025-2026 action plan

-The six key areas of focus in the 2023- 2024 action plan are:
+The five key areas of focus in the 2025- 2026 action plan are:

 Questions and answers about the strategy